AWS WAF vs Barracuda WAF-as-a-Service comparison

 Find out what your peers are saying about AWS WAF vs. Barracuda WAF-as-a-Service and other solutions.
 Updated: March 2024.

-AWS WAF is ranked 1st in Web Application Firewall (WAF) with 51 reviews while Barracuda WAF-as-a-Service is ranked 25th in Web Application Firewall (WAF) with 5 reviews.
-AWS WAF is rated 8.2, while Barracuda WAF-as-a-Service is rated 7.2.
+AWS WAF is ranked 1st in Web Application Firewall (WAF) with 52 reviews while Barracuda WAF-as-a-Service is ranked 29th in Web Application Firewall (WAF) with 5 reviews.
+AWS WAF is rated 8.0, while Barracuda WAF-as-a-Service is rated 7.2.
 The top reviewer of AWS WAF writes "A highly stable solution that helps mitigate different kinds of bot attacks and SQL injection attacks".
 On the other hand, the top reviewer of Barracuda WAF-as-a-Service writes "Easy to install platform with valuable policy management features ".
-AWS WAF is most compared with Azure Web Application Firewall, Microsoft Azure Application Gateway, Imperva Web Application Firewall, F5 Advanced WAF and Cloudflare Web Application Firewall, whereas Barracuda WAF-as-a-Service is most compared with Cloudflare Web Application Firewall and Microsoft Azure Application Gateway.
+AWS WAF is most compared with Azure Web Application Firewall, Microsoft Azure Application Gateway, F5 Advanced WAF, Imperva Web Application Firewall and Cloudflare Web Application Firewall, whereas Barracuda WAF-as-a-Service is most compared with Cloudflare Web Application Firewall.
 See our AWS WAF vs. Barracuda WAF-as-a-Service report.

 See our list of best Web Application Firewall (WAF) vendors.